John Doman: Acting career

-Doman has made cameo appearances in Cop Land and Mystic River.
+Doman has made minor appearances in Cop Land and Mystic River.
 He had minor roles in The Opponent, Die Hard with a Vengeance and Blue Valentine.
 In 2004, he appeared in the third installment of action-film series Sniper.
-His TV appearances include: guest-star in the Star Trek: Deep Space Nine episode "Shakaar", Dr. Carl Deraad in Seasons 5 and 6 of ER, and bad-guy CEO Walter Kendrick on Season 2 of Damages.
+His TV appearances include: guest-star in the Star Trek: Deep Space Nine episode "Shakaar", Dr. Carl Deraad in seasons 5 and 6 of ER, and bad-guy CEO Walter Kendrick on season 2 of Damages.
 He provided the voice of Don Morello in the videogame Mafia: City of Lost Heaven; Caesar in the videogame Fallout New Vegas; commercials for Michelin tires and Home Depot.
 In 2013 he began narrating videos for the Philadelphia Eagles.

 During his career, Doman has portrayed several different characters in numerous episodes of Law & Order and Law & Order: Special Victims Unit.
 He also guest-starred in Law & Order: Trial by Jury, and Law & Order: Criminal Intent.
 In total, he has played 11 different characters in the Law & Order franchise.

 From 2010 to 2011, Doman appeared in three episodes of Rizzoli & Isles as a mob enforcer.
-This reunited him with Sasha Alexander, who he had previously worked within the NCIS Season 2 episode "Doppelganger", where Doman played Lt.
+This reunited him with Sasha Alexander, who he had previously worked within the NCIS season 2 episode "Doppelganger", where Doman played Lt.
 Cheney, the head of local civilian law enforcement.
 He played Rodrigo Borgia in the Borgia series in 2011 and starred in director Pieter Gaspersz's AFTER opposite Kathleen Quinlan.

-Other roles he has had include: Senator Ross Garrison in Person of Interest; Helen's (Maura Tierney) father in the Showtime drama The Affair; Bishop Charles Eddis in House of Cards; Caesar in Fallout: New Vegas, and the U.S. Ambassador to Germany in Season 2 of Berlin Station.
+Other roles he has had include: Senator Ross Garrison in Person of Interest; Helen's (Maura Tierney) father in the Showtime drama The Affair; Bishop Charles Eddis in House of Cards; Caesar in Fallout: New Vegas, and the U.S. Ambassador to Germany in season 2 of Berlin Station.
 He has worked on the stage in New York and in major regional theaters around the country in plays by playwrights ranging from Sam Shepard to Shakespeare, including Stephen Adly Guirgis' Our Lady of 121st Street at the Signature Theater in New York City.
 Doman has also appeared in promotional advertisements for Versus Television.